denichodev/ruth-website/src/pages/works/2020-06-10-detik-com-article.md

 _‏‏‎ ‎_

-In the middle of the city that never sleep, those faces and that particular night will be forever stored in the back of my mind.
+In the middle of the city that never sleep, those faces and that one particular night will be forever stored in the back of my mind.

-I got accepted for the job because of their story.
+Somehow got accepted for the job because of their story.
 Beyond thankful for Detik.com, if it's not because of you, I will never experienced this.